Gemma867/Master_thesis_EEG/README2.md

   Contains the code used to analyse and plot the process-noise covariance matrices and their associated results.

 - **`Q_R_phi_analysis_p1.R`**
-  Contains the analysis of the estimated model parameters, including the process covariance (`Q`), measurement covariance (`R`), and autoregressive parameter (`phi`), for the corresponding model configuration.
+  Contains the code to generate of the plots corresponding to the analysis of the estimated model parameters, including the process covariance (`Q`), measurement covariance (`R`), and autoregressive parameter (`phi`).

 - **`VRR_and_power_reduction.R`**
-  Contains the analysis of variance reduction and frequency-band power reduction resulting from the model.
+  Contains the code to generate the plots of th analysis of variance reduction and frequency-band power reduction resulting from the model.

 - **`parameters/`**
   Contains the saved parameters obtained from the second-model fitting procedure.